-I know that it can be hard to reach a real person at the IRS or even the state Department of Revenue.
-Both from personal experience, but also because I have spent years being a government auditor.
+I know that it can be hard to reach a real person at the IRS or even your state Department of Revenue.
+Both from personal experience, but also because I have spent many years being a government auditor.

-During audit meetings, I would get the rundown on how hard it is for my client to reach a real person that can provide them any sort of answers to their questions.
+During audit meetings with clients, I would get the rundown on how hard it is for my client to reach a real person that can provide them any sort of answers to their questions.
+And then when they did get a hold of someone, they still had a hard time getting any real answers.

-So before you do sit down to make a call to the IRS or your state's Department of Revenue, there are a few things that you need to do.
+Before you do sit down to make a call to the IRS or your state's Department of Revenue, there are a few things that you need to do to make sure that you actually do get the best out of your time on the phone with the agent you get to speak with.

 Remember You are Still Talking to a Real Person